PaburoTC/GamesOfLegends-Scrapper/README.md

 - Winner

 ### Team parameters
+- Victory (boolean 0/1)
 - First Tower (boolean 0/1)
 - Number of Towers destroyed
 - Total number of Dragons obtained
-- Number of Wind Dragons obtained
+- Number of Cloud Dragons obtained
 - Number of Ocean Dragons obtained
-- Number of Earth Dragons obtained
+- Number of Mountain Dragons obtained
 - Number of Infernal Dragons obtained
 - Number of Elder Dragons obtained
 - Number of Barons obtained
 - First Blood (boolean 0/1)
 - Total gold (k)
 - Region of origin
-- Side of the map (blue/red)
 - Kills
 - Deaths
 - Kill/Deaths

 ## Data representation
 Data is represented in the order mentioned shown in _Data obtained_.
-First the match data is shown, followed by the winning teams stats and closed by the loosing team stats.
+First the match data is shown, followed by the blue teams stats and closed by the red team stats.
-An example is shown in the repository (example.csv).
+An example is shown in the repository ("World Championship 2019.csv").
 The example is writtten in spanish, as this proyect was started as part of a university assigment.

 ## Public methods